Century Theatres: Cinemark XD

 In 2009, Cinemark introduced XD (standing for Extreme Digital Cinema), the company's response to IMAX.
 The first XD auditorium was completed at the Century Theatre in the Westfield San Francisco Center by Moorefield Construction, Inc. Extreme Digital allows Cinemark to play any film and display any aspect ratio, unlike IMAX which requires special formatting.
 Because of this, Cinemark can play a different movie in their XD auditoriums whenever they want, while IMAX usually plays the same movie for weeks.
-There are currently 217 Century and Cinemark Theaters equipped with XD.
+There are currently 217 Century and Cinemark Theatres equipped with XD.
 The technology employs a larger screen, up to 38′ × 70′, with additional improvements in audio and digital projection.
 The projector can project either 2D or 3D from digital cinema sources.
 As of May 2023, Cinemark operates 168 XD auditoriums.
 More than 25% of the XD auditoriums are located in the California market.

 Shortly after its introduction, IMAX filed a lawsuit against Cinemark, claiming that Cinemark stole trade secrets from them that ultimately went into the creation of XD.